-The Museum deals innovatively with the telling of Australian history through the stories of extraordinary Australians.
 This exhibition not only told the story of Emily Kame Kngwarreye, one of Australia's greatest contemporary artists, but it also gives some insight into her life as a senior Anmatyerre woman and a lifelong custodian of the desert country that inspired her work.

-We have an extensive collection of Aboriginal and Torres Strait Islander art, culture and history.
+The Museum has an extensive collection of Aboriginal and Torres Strait Islander art, culture and history.
 Yet this exhibition went beyond our own collection to showcase 120 works drawn from some 60 private, public and corporate collections around the world.

 This was only the second time such a comprehensive collection of the best of Emily's work had been seen together.
 It astounded, delighted and informed a Japanese public otherwise unfamiliar with Australian contemporary culture and history.

 Learn about Emily Kame Kngwarreye, one of Australia’s most significant contemporary artists.

 Discover Emily’s country, located approximately 230 kilometres north-east of Alice Springs.

 Explore the exhibition in Japan – the largest collection of works by a single Australian artist to travel outside Australia.